ENG19CS0280-Sanchit-Khatar/web_tech_mini_project_ENG19CS0280/README.md

 4)cowaxin page.

-5)register page (this is made to analize the health condition and apply for the vaccination).
+5)register page (this is made to analyze the health condition and apply for the vaccination).

 link for the static live website: